giantswarm/docs/sources/reference/index.md

 ping                    | Check if your cluster is available ls                      | List all apps
 [env](env/)             | Handle environments
-cat                     | Show content of an app's swarm.json login                   | Log in to your account logout                  | Log out from your account user                    | Create and modify users
+cat                     | Show the configuration of an application login                   | Log in to your account logout                  | Log out from your account user                    | Create and modify users